fronchetti/phd/TOOLS.md

 - [Pixlr](https://pixlr.com/) - For image editing, Pixlr is a great alternative.
 It is an online tool that provides the same basic functionalities of programs such as Photoshop.
 I use it everytime I need to edit an image (e.g. crop, resize, add border, change brightness, etc).

 ## ▶️ Game Development
-- [Unity Gaming Engine](https://unity.com/) - Mainly used to implement interactive 3D environments that could be used in combination with other toolkits.
+- [Unity Gaming Engine](https://unity.com/) - Mainly used to implement interactive 3D environments in mixed reality.
+I combine it with the [Mixed Reality Toolkit](https://learn.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/).

 ## ▶️ Mixed Reality
 - [Mixed Reality Toolkit](https://learn.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/) - Used to implement mixed reality applications on Microsoft devices.
 The primary toolkit for Hololens.